Display Bilingual:

 • the streets be paved with gold

-• I'm standing on my own
+• i'm standing on my own

-• surely turn me to stone
+• surley turn me to stone